-The best course of action is to contact an Academic Advisor in your major department to develop a plan of action for your time away from campus as well as to find out when you need to make contact again to re-enroll.
+The best course of action is to contact an Academic Advisor in your major department to develop a plan of action for your time away from campus as well as to find out when you need to make contact again to reapply and re-enroll.
 At some point, you should also talk with your advisor about an action plan for academic success when you return.
-Here are some questions that a student on Dismissal 1 should consider:
+Here are some questions that a student on Dismissal 2 should consider:

 - What impact will my dismissal have on my life in general?
 For instance, are my housing arrangements impacted?
-Do I have health insurance if I am not enrolled in school?
+Do I have health insurance while I am not enrolled in school?
 How might this impact my future scholarships and financial aid, such as Satisfactory Academic Progress (SAP), loan deferment, etc.?
 For international students, does this impact my visa status for the United States?
-What realistic adjustments do I need to make to my graduation plan? - Are there environmental factors that are impacting my ability to succeed in college?
+What realistic adjustments do I need to make to your graduation plan?
+How serious is my GPD and do I need to consider making a fresh start at another college or university? - Are there environmental factors that are impacting my ability to succeed in college?
 For instance, am I working too much and cannot devote enough time to my studies?
 Am I experiencing personal stressors from family, friends, or personal health issues?
 Is something impeding my ability to attend classes? - Do I have the academic skills I need to succeed in completing my college coursework to the best of my ability?
 For instance, do I have the proper time management skills to plan enough study time?
 Do I know how to prepare for exams?
 Do I actively take notes and participate in class and read course assignments?
-Am I receiving poor grades on written assignments and need improvement with my writing skills?

-- Am I in the right major for my particular strengths and skillset?
-For instance, am I having trouble completing the coursework for my major area of study, but I am doing well in other subjects?
+Am I receiving poor grades on written assignments and need improvement with my writing skills? - Am I in the right major for my particular strengths and skillset?
+For instance, am I having troubles completing the coursework for my major area of study, but I am doing well in other subjects?
 Do I really enjoy this major or are my parents pressuring me to be in this major?
 Is this really the right major for me?
 Do I have a good understanding of what my major truly entails? - Do I have the right attitude and motivation to be in college?
 For instance, do I think negatively about having to do my schoolwork or do I see it as an opportunity to learn something new?
 If I say "I am motivated and determined to get a degree," am I really following through by studying the proper amount and producing quality work?
 Am I actively seeking the resources on and off campus that will help me be a successful student?
 Is getting a college degree my number-one priority?
 If so, am I following through with behavior that will help me be successful in achieving that degree?

-With some self-reflection, students can work with their advisor to consider solutions and plans that will boost future academic performance in the future.
+With some self-reflection, students can work with their advisor to consider solutions and plans that will boost future academic performance.
 For instance,